Definitions and meaning of cis

 Etymology 1

-From Latin cis (“on the same side”).
+From Latin cis (“on this side (of), on the near or same side”).
+Doublet of he, it, here, hither, and hence.

 Adjective